 You will need to be aged 55 or over and have a defined contribution pension.
 Pension drawdown allows you to take some or all of your pension as income.
 The money remains invested in the stock market, so it may fall or rise in value.

-Money withdrawn from the drawdown fund will be treated as income and will be taxed accordingly.
+Most of the money withdrawn from the drawdown fund will be treated as income and will be taxed accordingly.
 One of the main advantages of pension drawdown is flexibility.

 There are a number of different options available to you when retirement planning.
 This means that you will need to make some important decisions.